Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 9. **method**: method to use in bias correction.
 Default is scaling
 10.  **consecutive**: logical.
 Whether consecutive days should be considered.
 To be used on conjunction with uppert/lowert and duration.
 Default is FALSE
 11. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
 When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.Default is "max"
+12. **legend.range**: numeric.
+Upper and lower limits for figure legend.
+Default is NULL